 General

 The Authority will lease the Facilities to the City pursuant to the Facility Lease.
-The City covenants in the Facility Lease to use the Facilities for public purposes.
-For the location of the Facilities, see the map on the next page.
+The City covenants in the Facility Lease to use the Facilities for public purposes and for the purposes for which the Facilities are customarily used.